 rate=k[A]m[B]n

 where A and B are concentrations of different molecular species, m and n are reaction orders, and k is the rate constant.
-While rate changes, the rate constant is fixed for any single reaction at a given temperature.
+The rate of nearly every reaction changes over time as reactants are depleted, making effective collisions less likely to occur.
+The rate constant, however, is fixed for any single reaction at a given temperature.
 The reaction order illustrates the number of molecular species involved in a reaction.
-It is very important to know the rate law, including rate constant and reaction order, can only be determined experimentally.
+It is very important to know the rate law, including rate constant and reaction order, which can only be determined experimentally.
 In this experiment, we will explore one method for determining the rate law and use it to understand the progress of a chemical reaction.

 Principles

+Kinetics and thermodynamics

+All chemical reactions are governed by two factors, kinetics and thermodynamics.
+The thermodynamic factor is the difference in free energy released during a chemical reaction.
+This free energy, termed spontaneity, is a complex value arising from the enthalpy (heat) and entropy (disorder) within a chemical reaction.
+Kinetics refers to the rate of a chemical reaction and how fast the system reaches equilibrium.
+While kinetics can explain the speed of the reaction, thermodynamics yields information about its energetics.
+Simply stated, thermodynamics relates to stability and kinetics relates to reactivity.

 Determining Rate

 Rate is a time-based measurement, meaning it is constantly changing as a reaction proceeds.
-We can use some calculus and represent the rate law as the integrated rate law.
-A table of order, rate law, and integrated rate law is shown below (table 1):
+This can be represented using a differential rate law, expressing the change in concentration over a change in time.
+Experimentally, the differential rate law is difficult to use , so we can use some calculus and represent the rate law as the integrated rate law by integrating the differential rate law.
+The integrated rate law represents the reaction concentrations at the start of the reaction and at a specified time interval.
+A table of order, rate law, and integrated rate law is shown below (Table 1):

-Using the integrated rate law simplifies data analysis by allowing for data plotting and applying a linear equation to fit the data.
+Each order explains the dependence of reactant concentration on reaction rate.
+For example, a zeroth order rate law, rate = k, indicates that the rate is only dependent on the rate constant, not on reactant concentration.
+This is common in catalytic reactions where the catalyst is a solid and the surface area does not change during the reaction.
+A 1st order rate law shows that the rate is dependent on the concentration of one reactant, though other reactants may be present.
+A 2nd order rate law indicates that the rate is dependent on the concentration of two reactants in the reaction.
+Those reactants can be the same, i.e. rate = k[A]2, or different, rate = k[A][B].
+Since two concentrations are constantly changing, second order rate constants can be difficult to measure in the lab.
+Regardless of the order, using the integrated rate law simplifies data analysis by allowing for data plotting and applying a linear equation to fit the data.
 Since only one integrated rate law will fit the data, a reaction’s rate constant and reaction order can be immediately identified.

 A kinetics experiment